Lunavast/wp-tweets-pro/readme.txt

 * Make all Tweet options fields persistent [todo]
 * Allow AJAX handler for Tweet Now button to pick up values in Tweet to box [todo]

+= 1.9.0 =

+12/7/2015

+* Updated to reflect the deprecation of Twitter Photo cards (mapped to summary_large_image)
+* New feature: create Tweets on a schedule; daily, weekly, monthly, etc.
+* New feature: support for WordPress shortcodes in Tweets.
+* Stop printing styles into <head>
+* Remove some unneeded instructions.
+*

 = 1.8.7 =

 * Bug fix: incorrect number of posts fetched as base selection for auto posting